bloch-elkouby-lab/website/collaborations/consultation.md

 # Collaborate

-We offer opportunities for research collaboration and consultation with researchers, clinicians, and organizations interested in improving suicide risk assessment, management, and prevention.
+We welcome opportunities for research collaboration and consultation with researchers, clinicians, and organizations.
+If you are interested in working together, please reach out to Sarah Bloch-Elkouby, PhD. at [sarah.blochelkouby@yu.edu](mailto:sarah.blochelkouby@yu.edu). or our lab manager Jimmy Chen at [jimmypengyuchen@gmail.com](mailto:jimmypengyuchen@gmail.com).

-In addition to research collaborations, Dr. Bloch also provide consultation services for mental health clinics and organizations seeking to strengthen their approaches to suicide risk assessment and management.
+In addition to research collaborations, Dr. Bloch also offer consultation services for mental health clinics and organizations interested in strengthening their approaches to suicide risk assessment and management.
 This may include evaluating the effectiveness of existing services, assessing the feasibility of implementing new interventions, and supporting the development of systems for routine outcome monitoring.

-Our work also focuses on helping organizations implement evidence-informed risk assessment practices and integrate new assessment and intervention strategies into routine clinical care.

-If you are interested in working together, please reach out to Sarah Bloch-Elkouby, PhD. at [sarah.blochelkouby@yu.edu](mailto:sarah.blochelkouby@yu.edu). or our lab manager Jimmy Chen at [jimmypengyuchen@gmail.com](mailto:jimmypengyuchen@gmail.com).
+We wel